bruvellu/terebratalia-wnts/wnt.md

 available in the repository [TODO] and the cloned sequences were deposited in the GenBank (XXX--XXX).

-## Microscopy
+## Microscopy and image processing

-We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol.

-WEmbryos were mounted between coverslip and glass slide in 80% glycerol and representative embryos were imaged under Zeiss Axio with Axiocam color camera.
-Fluorescent samples were imaged in a Leica SP5 confocal microscope.
-Image levels were adjusted using Fiji/ImageJ or GIMP and figure plates assembled using Inkscape.

-We mounted in situ embryos in 70% glycerol in PTw.
-We imaged the samples with a Zeiss AxioCam HRc mounted on a Zeiss Axioscope A1, using differential interference contrast technique (Nomarski) for in situ hybridizations and a fluorescent lamp for the MAPK antibody staining.
-We used a Confocal Leica TCS SP5 to image fluorescent samples.
-Colorimetric in situ hybridizations were also scanned under the confocal using reflection microscopy [182].
-We processed all resulting confocal stacks in Fiji [171].
-When necessary, we adjusted the distribution of intensity levels to improve contrast with Fiji or GIMP.
-We created vector graphics and assembled the figure plates using Inkscape.
+We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol in PBS.
+We used a Zeiss AxioCam HRc mounted on a Zeiss Axioscope A1 to image the samples under differential interference contrast technique (Nomarski).
+For fluorescent samples, we scanned volumetric stacks in a Confocal Leica TCS SP5 microscope and generated maximum intensity projections using Fiji [@Schindelin2012-di].
+We adjusted the distribution of intensity levels to improve the contrast using Fiji or GIMP.
+We made illustrations and assembled figure plates using Inkscape.

 # Acknowledgements